StoneT2000/Mondrian-Generator/README.md

 # Mondrian Art Generator
-Draw Mondrian-esque art by clicking generate, and hover your mouse around the white canvas to draw the art
+Draw Mondrian-esque art by clicking generate, and hover your mouse around the white canvas to draw the art.
+Click rectanges to change their colors.

 Working demo provided here https://stonet2000.github.io/Mondrian-Generator/